Nikita-Kolosov/List-of-users/README.md

-Simple blog with React, Redux and Thunk
+Simple blog with React, Redux and Redux Thunk